asadovsky/goatee/misc/design.md

 - Alternatively, we could implement client libs that speak CRDT (i.e. subset of sync protocol) with local server, but that seems heavy-weight
-- Note, today's Syncbase objects can be thought of as state-based LWW registers, though for that our DAG bookkeeping is unnecessarily expensive
+- Note, today's Syncbase objects can be thought of as state-based LWW registers, though for that our DAG bookkeeping is superfluous

 ### Op-based